-If you walk into the authentic Native art gallery that is Moonstone Creation, the first thing you’ll notice — aside from vast quantities of beautifully beaded items for sale — is the wonderfully smoky smell of moose hide.
+If you walk into the authentic Native art gallery that is Moonstone Creation, the first thing you’ll notice — aside from vast quantities of beautifully beaded items for sale — is the wonderful smoky smell of moose hide.

-“We use moose hide in our pouches, moccasins, business card holders, purses, custom jackets and jewelry.
+“We use moose hide in our pouches, moccasins, business card holders, purses, custom jackets, and jewelry.
 Moose hide is kind of, well, everywhere!” says an enthusiastic Amy Willier, who co-owns the Calgary-based gallery with her mom Yvonne Jobin, a Cree woman originally from High Prairie, Alberta.

 “We started our operation representing six Indigenous artists and now we feature over 50,” says Willier, adding that her artists include Peepeekisis First Nation sculptor Lloyd Pinay from Saskatchewan, who specializes in bronze sculptures, and Phil Gatensby, an elder with the Tlingit First Nation in the Yukon who carves mammoth ivory.